solar panel optimiser

 • Smart panels: Otherwise known as integrated DC optimisers, a smart panel has a DC optimiser already built into it.
 Most smart panels come at a higher price point and are only available through specific solar panel manufacturers, such as Canadian Solar and Jinko Solar.

-• Maxim panels: These panels are manufactured by Maxim Integrated, a technology company based in California, USA.
-Maxim panels have three small optimisers attached to one string of cells.
+• Maxim panels: Maxim panels have three small optimisers attached to one string of cells.
 This helps reduce the effect of shading on a panel and strengthen any weaker cells that may be causing the system’s efficiency to lag.

-• Microinverters: Generally considered to be one of the more expensive options, a microinverter is a compact inverter that’s attached to individual solar panels in a string, making them capable of measuring the production of each panel within a system
+• Microinverters: A microinverter is a compact inverter that’s attached to individual solar panels in a string, making them capable of measuring the production of each panel within a system.
+These are generally considered to be one of the more expensive options.

 Solar panel optimisers are a great way to increase a system’s power output but they can be pricey.
 Panel optimisers can cost anywhere from $500 to $2,500, depending on the brand, type, size and features.
-Due to the additional perks of increasing panel efficiency, solar optimisers typically pay themselves off, though, while often expanding the lifespan of the panels as well.
+Due to the additional perks of increasing panel efficiency, solar optimisers typically pay for themselves while also expanding the lifespan of the panels.

 Your preferred installer should be able to give you an accurate price for your solar system installation.
-Luckily, there are loads of companies Australia-wide that can provide free quotes specific to your circumstances, including the installation of solar optimisers, which is why it’s best to shop around and explore your options before settling on a particular installer.
+Luckily, there are loads of companies Australia-wide that can provide free quotes specific to your circumstances, including the installation of solar optimisers.
+That’s why it’s best to shop around and explore your options before settling on a particular installer.

 Who can install solar optimisers?

 Like the installation of solar panels, any moderations to your system will need to be carried out by a licensed and Clean Energy Council (CEC) accredited technician.
-Fitting solar optimisers to panels requires a lot of electrical work, including re-wiring the modules to the panels and inverter.
+Fitting optimisers for solar panels requires a lot of electrical work, including re-wiring the modules to the panels and inverter.
 In short, installing these devices is not a simple DIY project!

-Thankfully, there are numerous CEC-certified electricians around Australia who can help with the proper (and safe) installation of solar optimisers.
+Thankfully, there are many CEC-certified electricians around Australia who can help with the proper (and safe) installation of solar optimisers.

 If you’re looking to purchase or upgrade your home with solar panel optimisers, there are a few things to consider first.
 Solar optimisers come with a variety of features and may be better suited to one house than the other.
 Here are five key considerations every homeowner should know about:

-2. Optimising efficiency: If you want to drive your solar system further, dialling up its efficiency is one way to keep your energy bills low (or non-existent!).
+2. Optimising efficiency: If you want to drive your solar system further, dialling up its efficiency is one way to keep your energy bills low.

 4. Sticking to a budget: If you’ve made up your mind about solar optimisation, do your research on the make, model, types and manufacturers.